-for Letters of Love
+this post was published in Letters of Love

 I hope this letter finds you alive—all senses and engines burnings—and well.
 It might find you waiting in line at the Christmas market.
 It might find you taking a break from sitting in the sun.
 It might find you in your most uncomfortable outfit, a little too full of life to start cleaning the kitchen and a little too empty now that everyone’s gone.
 It might find you in the light, in the dark, in the back of his favourite café, in foreign places, in your parents’ car, in between her cream-coloured pillows, before, after, in the midst of chaos—only, I hope, not too late.

-Nobody shows up at your door at three in the morning only to tell you that they don’t love you anymore.
-If they do, know that they’re lying.
+Allow yourself to roll life between your fingers and laugh at its nonsense from time to time.
+You can’t change overnight—we build ourselves up too strong to slip into another skin at the snap of one’s fingers, even if they happen to be our own.
+No one shows up at your door at three in the morning just to tell you they don’t love you anymore.
+If they do, you know they’re lying.
 People are very bad actors.
 They never live up to your expectations.
-Never fill yourself up to the top.
-Let there always be room for more.
+Never fill yourself to the brim.
+Always leave room for more.
 Take only what is necessary.
 Take only what you love.
-Experiences stay in you, you move out of them.
+Experiences stay in you, you go out of them.
 The sweetness and danger of losing control are grossly underestimated.

-Sometimes you’re overly excited at the possibility of having found someone beautiful, that you risk making up miles of them.
+Sometimes you get so excited about the possibility of having found someone beautiful that you risk inventing miles of them.
 Don’t.
-If you fill all their gaps with imaginary cotton candy, you won’t know who’s right and who’s wrong at the end of the day, because you won’t know what’s real and what isn’t.
-Make silhouettes of spilled ink out of them and pass them on, if you must.
-Writing the essential endurance strategy for surviving the empty soul wilderness, for all I know.
-Whoever you happen to be, know that I mean everything, even if I struggle with some of it.
-I am still learning the same things as you, for I am a little bit like you.
+If you fill in all their blanks with imaginary cotton candy, by the end of the day you won’t know who’s right and who’s wrong because you won’t know what’s real and what’s not.
+Make silhouettes out of spilled ink and pass them on, if you must.
+As far as I know, writing is the most important endurance strategy for surviving in the wilderness of the empty soul.
+Whoever you are, I want you to know that I mean everything I say, even if I struggle with some of it.
+I am still learning the same things you, for I am a little bit like you, too.